korken89/crect/README.md

 # crect: A C++, compile-time, reactive RTOS

-**crect** (pronounced _correct_) is a C++ library for generating a scheduler, _at compile time_, for Cortex-M series MCUs, which _guarantees_ dead-lock free and data-race free execution, based on the papers by:
+**crect** (pronounced _correct_) is a C++ library for generating a scheduler (_at compile time_) for Cortex-M series MCUs, which **_guarantees_** dead-lock free and data-race free execution.

-* T.P.
-Baker, **"A Stack-Based Resource Allocation Policy for Realtime Processes"**, (general theory of SRP)
-* Johan Eriksson et. al., **"Real-Time For the Masses, Step 1: Programming API and Static Priority SRP Kernel Primitives"**, (SRP primitives)
-* Per Lindgren et. al., **"Abstract Timers and their Implementation onto the ARM Cortex-M family of MCUs"**, (async idea)

-which utilizes the Nested Vector Interrupt Controller (NVIC) in Cortex-M processors to implement a Stack Resource Policy (SRP) based scheduler.
+It utilizes the Nested Vector Interrupt Controller (NVIC) in Cortex-M processors to implement a Stack Resource Policy (SRP) based scheduler.
 Thanks to the compile time creation of the scheduler, the resource requirements at run-time are minimal with:

 **Initialization:**